Parisson/Telemeta/README.rst

 +++++

  * Compatible with Django 1.6.x
+ * Compatible with TimeSide 0.6.x
  * Huge refactor of all forms, detail and edit views
- * Main styles are now based Bootstrap 3.x
+ * Main styles (buttons, tabs) are now based Bootstrap 3 and JQuery 2.1
- * Update models thanks to the CREM needs
+ * Update models and views as needed by the CREM
- * Compatible with TimeSide 0.6.x
+ * New depedencies

 1.4.6
 +++++